saraventurini/Semi-Supervised-Learning-in-Multilayer-Hypergraphs-by-Coordinate-Descent/README.md

 ### Single layer hypergraphs
 From https://www.cs.cornell.edu/~arb/data/ \
 P. S. Chodrow, N. Veldt, and A. R. Benson.
 Generative hypergraph clustering: From blockmodels to modularity.
 Science Advances, 7(28):eabh1303, 2021.\
-Use AB_hypergraphs to create incident and adjacency matrix.
+Use AB_hypergraphs to create incident and adjacency matrices.

 ## Evaluation of the final partitions
 - confusion_matrix: calculates the confusion matrix.
 It is used in "wrong" function and input of "NMI" function.